ARM-software/arm-systemready/security-interface-extension/security_interface_extension_users_guide.md

 The BBSR ACS consists of automated and manual tests.
 Automated testcases include firmware based tests using the SCT (edk2-test) framework and OS-based tests using FWTS.

-## Running the Security Extension ACS
+## Running the Security Interface Extension ACS

 ### 1. Pre-requisites

 The following are pre-requisites needed prior to running the ACS:

-1. The security extension ACS image must be available on the system on a bootable storage device.
+1. The Security Interface Extension ACS image must be available on the system on a bootable storage device.

 2. For Secure Boot the system firmware must be in "Setup Mode" where the Secure Boot keys are cleared prior to starting the ACS.
 The mechanism to enroll Secure Boot keys is platform specific and the procedure to enroll the keys must be available.